-Ontario Government Breaks Promise to Support Electricity Conservation
+Ontario Government Breaks Election Promise to Support Electricity Conservation

 Today, the Ontario government released its annual budget.

-One thing that might be missed is that the government has failed to deliver on a promise to support electricity conservation made in its election platform.
+One thing that might be missed is that the government has failed to deliver on an election promise to support electricity conservation made in its Plan for Ontario.

 In the last election, the Ontario PC’s made a promise to move “conservation programs to the tax base”.
 In their platform, they budgeted $433 million per year to meet this commitment, which is roughly the annual cost of delivering electricity conservation and demand management programs under the previous government’s Conservation First framework from 2015-2020.
 Thus the promise was never to cut electricity energy efficiency programs, but to shift costs from electricity ratepayers to the government books.